tryphon/puppet-apt-cacher-ng/README.md

 The apt\_cacher\_ng module provides two main "entry points": one for the server and one for clients.

+### Server

-* The main class, `apt_cacher_ng` will install the apt_cacher_ng server.
+The main class, `apt_cacher_ng` will install the apt_cacher_ng server.
 You can simply include the class, or if you want to install a specific version you can use the `version` parameter like the following:

     ```puppet
     class { 'apt_cacher_ng':